Background: Multifunctional Lipid Probes

 • The coumarin cage has been repeatedly shown to protect lipid analogs from premature metabolism, but it should be recognized that this comes with some distinct changes to the behavior of the native lipid.

-• For example, when a cell is treated with a photocaged lipid probe, the probe intercalates into every membrane in the cell – including membranes which the native lipid would not enter.
-This may lead to the identification of non-biologically-relevant hits.
+• For example, when a cell is exposed to a photocaged lipid probe, the probe intercalates predominantly to endomembranes even if the native lipid is known to reside in the plasma membrane, as was shown for PIP3.
+This may lead to the identification of non-biologically-relevant hits or require enough time for lipid translocation after uncaging.

 • Similarly, the diazirine and alkyne groups may have minor effects on the biophysical properties of the lipid probe as it interacts with other lipids and proteins within the membrane bilayer.
 This may be more relevant for proteins which preferentially bind to the acyl chain.

-• For example, Some work has been done to demonstrate that the placement of the diazirine ring along the length of the acyl chain can have impacts on the interactome of the lipid probe4.
-Farley et al (2024) demonstrated this using trifunctional Fatty Acid probes by placing the diazirine either 3 carbons from the terminus (8-3 FA) or 10 carbons from the terminus (1-10 FA).
+• For example, some work has been done to demonstrate that the placement of the diazirine ring along the length of the acyl chain can have impacts on the interactome of the lipid probe2.
+Farley et al (2024) demonstrated this using trifunctional fatty acid probes by placing the diazirine either 3 carbons from the terminus (8-3 FA) or 10 carbons from the terminus (1-10 FA).
 They identified several proteins with distinct enrichment profiles, including VDAC1 and VDAC2 (which are preferentially enriched to the 8-3 FA probe), and ACAD9 and UBB (which are preferentially enriched to the 1-10 FA probe).

 • Quantification of +UV versus -UV

-• The details of the quantitative mass spectrometry are describe in our Overview of Proteomics Methods, however, we hope to succinctly describe that quantitative mass spectrometry techniques necessarily require normalization at sample input level – thereby exaggerating the abundance of proteins in the -UV control samples.
+• The details of the quantitative mass spectrometry are described in our Overview of Proteomics Methods.
+However, we hope to succinctly describe that quantitative mass spectrometry techniques necessarily require normalization at sample input level – thereby exaggerating the abundance of proteins in the -UV control samples.

 • It should be noted, therefore, that there is little meaning to a protein which is “enriched” toward the -UV condition.
-For this reason, all proteins which are “depleted” following irradiation with UV have been designated as “no hit” in our analyses.
+For this reason, all proteins which are “depleted” following irradiation with UV have been designated as “no hit” in most of the analyses.

 References